 The CTC offers both full-day and half-day programs.
 Half-day programs allow students to attend the career center for half of the school day and complete academic classes at their associate school.
-The student would need to provide their own transportation.
+Some associate high schools provide transportation to and from the career center for $\frac{1}{2}$ day students.